 Trust me when I say your house is nothing like the mess that mine is!
 I shoot in my home all the time, it's dark and there is always dirt on the floor and at least one pile of laundry in the corner.
 It has given me lots of practice on shooting around the mess and the clutter to make sure that is not highlighted in an image.
 On the flip side of that, that mess and clutter show your life, your kids toys all over the floor, the dirty clothes they take off but never quite make it to the laundry basket, the backpack they always drop off as soon as they hit the house from school.
 Those are the details of your story, they are like the supporting characters.

-Maybe you just have a short story you want to tell, those 2 hours before bedtime when the kids are running around like they just drank a gallon of caffeine and you are trying to wrangle them into pj's and get them to bed.
+Maybe you just have a short story you want to tell, that hour before bedtime when the kids are running around like they just drank a gallon of caffeine and you are trying to wrangle them into pj's and get them to bed.
 Maybe you just need an hour to show off that nightly walk around your neighborhood with the kids and dog in tow.
 The amount of time you need is up to you and your story!

 After our meeting, I will send you an invoice for a deposit of $150.
 This secures your date and allows you to break up your payments.
 The remainder is due 24 hours prior to your session.
 Cash, check and paypal (credit card) are all accepted.
-Each session comes with the option of an album, loose prints OR digital images PLUS many of your favorite images will be blogged to share with friends and family.
+Each session comes with many of your favorite images blogged to share with friends and family.
 Documentary packages start at $425 with typical investments around $800-$2000.
 Want to know more about what the investment will be and how the process works?
 Click right here.
 Payment plans are available as well, you just have to ask!

 Feel free to contact me and we can talk, either in person, on the phone, video chat or email!